 Hikes and other activities at Camp are designed to be a group experience.
-We offer hikes at several different levels each day to accommodate as wide a range of experience and expectations as we can.
+We offer hikes at several different levels each day to accommodate as wide a range of experience and expectations.
+Although we offer some easier hikes, you may expect to be out of camp most of the day and should be able to hike a minimum of 5 miles with 500-700 feet of elevation gain.
 Our trained volunteer hike leaders will do their best to ensure that each group has a rewarding and safe experience.
 You can help by choosing a suitable level of activity, staying with the group throughout the day, and taking responsibility for your own safety.
 Groups are generally limited to 12 people, so we don’t anticipate a very wide range of abilities on any hike.
 That said, we set out as a group and return as a group.

 Hike Rating = Distance + (1.5 X elevation gain/1000)